saucelabs/sauce-docs/docs/error-reporting/platform-integrations/minidump/breakpad.md

 <protocol>://<instance_url>:<port>/post?format=minidump&token=<project_token>
 ```

-Instructions on retrieving your project token can be found [here](https://documentation.backtrace.io/coronerd_setup/#tokens).

 For example, if Backtrace is hosting your instance at `team.sp.backtrace.io` and your project token is `7c102b2432f6c57eb879db2008820a88031fefc08d8e7faccabc23a917e7db08` then set the `url` argument to:

 ```